 This can be the result of acquiring access via web servers or websites to a system’s vulnerabilities through application-level attacks.

 For example, data breaches often affect the healthcare industry because gaining access to these networks exposes a wealth of private patient billing information.

 What’s the best way to protect your organization?
-Many experts agree that it’s critical for businesses using electronic media to encrypt their information, making it difficult to decipher in the case that someone gains unauthorized access.
+Many experts agree that it’s critical for businesses to use electronic media to encrypt their information, making it difficult to decipher in the case that someone gains unauthorized access.

-Encryption works for files on active machines, but it’s important to adopt the use of hard drive shredding and electronic media destruction prior to disposing of electronic devices too.
+Encryption works for files on active machines, but it’s important to adopt the use of hard drive shredding and electronic media destruction before disposing of electronic devices too.
 Encryptions can be hacked, a shredded hard drive can’t expose anything.

 Skimming involves the capture and recording of magnetic stripe data on the back of credit cards.
 This process uses an external device that is sometimes installed on a merchant’s POS without their knowledge.

 Skimming can also involve a dishonest employee utilizing an external device to collect the card’s magnetic stripe data.
 These identity thieves collect data and use it to create counterfeit credit and debit cards.

 Here are a few guidelines for minimizing the potential for skimming:

 - Closely monitor the handling of cards when employees have frequent physical possession of credit cards out of view of the cardholder.